Saturday, November 21, 2009

 The first plot was a sawsized (9.0 in. softwoods/11.0 in. hardwoods and larger) loblolly pine plantation with a strip of hardwoods.
 Nothing special about it other than I got the truck stuck in a ditch.
 I was coming around a muddy woods road too fast and slid right into a ditch.
 Luckily we were able to wench it out.
 It's fun driving on muddy roads in 4-wheel drive until you get stuck and that sinking feeling of being stranded suddenly sets in.

 The second plot was a bay-like hardwood stand.
 Bays are ellipitical physiographic regions that are always oriented northwest to southeast.
 They are usually very dense and sometimes wet.
 No one knows for sure how they were formed.
 This plot wasn't in a true bay but the flora was similar to that found in a bay.
-Again, nothing too exciting about this plot other than seeing the largest loblolly bays (Gordonia lasianthus) I
+Again, nothing too exciting about this plot other than seeing the largest loblolly bays (Gordonia lasianthus) I've seen to date.

 Jan.
 28 - Two plots in middle Georgetown County